doums/monark.nvim/README.md

   -- It can be set by mode (see below), if set the specific -- timeout take precedence timeout = 300,
+  -- In insert mode, timeout (ms) after which the mode mark will -- be shown if the cursor is idle for this period.
+  -- Must be set to a value greater than `timeout`.
+  -- Set to nil to disable this feature. i_idle_to = 1000,
   -- Modes settings.
 Each mode have a dedicated table to customize -- its mark.
   -- The first item is the text, the second item is the highlight